-Educational Partner(s) Process for Engagement Certificated Staff (including local bargaining unit) Conducted a meeting on 3/13/24 to review LCAP's purpose, eight state priorities, current LCAP including District's goals and attributable action.
+Educational Partner(s) Process for Engagement Certificated Staff (including local bargaining unit) Conducted a meeting on 3/20/25 to review LCAP's purpose, eight state priorities, current LCAP including District's goals and attributable actions.
 Input was collected and summarized.
-Non-Certificated Staff Conducted a meeting on 3/13/24 to review LCAP's purpose, eight state priorities, current LCAP including District's goals and attributable action.
+Non-Certificated Staff Conducted a meeting on 3/19/25 to review LCAP's purpose, eight state priorities, current LCAP including District's goals and attributable action.
 Input was collected and summarized.
-Parent/Community educational partner group (all parents invited to attend) Conducted a meeting on 3/19/24 to review LCAP's purpose, eight state priorities, current LCAP including District's goals and attributable action.
+Parent/Community educational partner group (all parents invited to attend) Conducted a meeting on 3/18/25 to review LCAP's purpose, eight state priorities, current LCAP including District's goals and attributable action.
 Input was collected and summarized.
-Conducted a meeting on 2/7/24 to review progress on previous LCAP goals.
-Community Partner YMCA Conducted a meeting with community partner YMCA to discuss LCAP goals specific to partnership on 12/4/23 Student Leadership Group Conducted a meeting on 4/30/24 with a student leadership group to seek input on the LCAP goals and attributable actions.
-Students, Staff and Parents Administered and collected climate surveys on 1/30/24 LCAP committee (including parents of low income students and students with special needs) Conducted a meeting on 5/1/24 where the committee reviewed the purpose of the LCAP and the eight state priorities.
+Conducted a meeting on 1/28/25 to review parent climate survey data and progress on previous LCAP goals.
+Community Partner YMCA Conducted a meeting with community partner YMCA to discuss LCAP goals specific to partnership on 4/11/25.
+Student Leadership Group Conducted a meeting on 4/23/25 with a student leadership group to seek input on the LCAP goals and attributable actions.
+Students, Staff and Parents Administered and collected climate surveys on 1/30/25 LCAP committee (including parents of low income students and students with special needs) Conducted a meeting on 5/7/25 where the committee reviewed the purpose of the LCAP and the eight state priorities.
 Once these items were covered the committee began a review of both the progress on the current LCAP (Annual Update), and the coming year's Draft LCAP.
 All five sections of the Draft LCAP were reviewed.
 The committee members were asked for any concerns about or comments

-Educational Partner(s) Process for Engagement to the draft and were given the opportunity to submit additional questions to the superintendent Certificated and non-certificated staff Conducted a meeting on 5/2/24 to review the annual update All educational partner groups Posted draft LCAP on the website on 6/12/24 Special Education Local Plan Area (SELPA) for Santa Barbara County On 5/2/24, met with representative for Santa Barbara County SELPA to seek input on LCAP draft Principal's Advisory Committee Conducted a meeting to discuss both current year and next year's LCAP, LCFF and progress towards completion of LCAP actions on 2/29/24
+Educational Partner(s) Process for Engagement to the draft and were given the opportunity to submit additional questions to the superintendent Certificated and non-certificated staff Conducted a meeting on 3/20/25 to review the annual update All educational partner groups Posted draft LCAP on the website on 6/5/25 Special Education Local Plan Area (SELPA) for Santa Barbara County On 5/14/25, met with representative for Santa Barbara County SELPA to seek input on LCAP draft Principal's Advisory Committee Conducted a meeting to discuss both current year and next year's LCAP, LCFF and progress towards completion of LCAP actions on 3/18/25